Steve Wayne

-Steve Wayne (1920 – September 5, 2004) was a film and television actor appearing in movies and commercials for products such as Alka-Seltzer, Wheaties and Ocean Spray.
+Steve Wayne (1920 – September 5, 2004) was an American film and television actor appearing in movies and commercials for products such as Alka-Seltzer, Wheaties and Ocean Spray.

 Wayne was born Norman Weinberger.
 He had two brothers.
 He lived on Payson Street in Baltimore, Maryland and grew up in the same neighborhood as professional boxer Jack Portnoy.

 He traveled to Hollywood, California with the dream of an acting career.
 From 1944 to 1957, Wayne appeared in 27 movies and T.V. programs.
 Among his most noted films were Bedtime for Bonzo with Ronald Reagan, The Sands of Two Jima with John Wayne, and Stalag 17 with William Holden.